 Figure 5.
 Phlebiopsis gigantea hyphae penetrating pine sapwood (cross-section: m –mycelium, tr – tracheid, pc - pit cells; arrows indicate hyphae) (Sierota [63])

-Faster growth of P. gigantea mycelium (Fig. 5) results not only from its genetically determined ability to enzymatically break down host plant cell walls, but also from the structure of the wood itself.
+Faster growth of P. gigantea mycelium (Fig. 5) results not only from its genetically determined ability to degrade host plant cell walls, but also from the structure of the wood itself.
 Tomczak and Jelonek [64] reported that physical and chemical structure of the cell walls in Scots pine growing in previously fertilized (post-agricultural) soils is definitely different, with lower wood density, especially in the peripheral part of the tree than in pines growing on forest soils.

 Different P. gigantea isolates show not only different rates of growth of mycelium on agar media in the laboratory, but also in the rate of decay of root wood in the forest.
 What could be the reasons for such fluctuations in growth rate of mycelium biomass?
-The answer may be found by examining the rate and sequence of enzymes secreted by both fungi.
+The answer may be found by examining the rate and thinning of production of enzymes secreted by both fungi.

 2.4.
 Enzyme activity

-Adomas et al. [65] showed a high differentiation in the competitive activity of both Heterobasidion and Phlebiopsis fungi, as indicated by mRNA expression.
+Adomas et al. [65] showed a high differentiation in the competitive activity of both Heterobasidion spp. and P. gigantea, as indicated by mRNA expression.
 Fungi such as P. gigantea decompose freshly cut stumps and roots by the production of extracellular enzymes that degrade the lignin-cellulose complex.
-Lignins are decomposed primarily by oxidoreductases like laccase, and cellulose by cellulases.
-Because P. gigantea is also able to degrade resinous extractives, it is characterized as a pioneer colonizer [66].
+Lignins are decomposed primarily by oxidoreductases: lignin peroxidase, manganese peroxidase and laccase, and cellulose by hydrolases: cellulases [66].
+Because P. gigantea is also able to degrade resinous extractives, it is characterized as a pioneer colonizer [67]].
 During lignin decomposition, phenolic compounds are polymerized and co-polymerized.
-The intensity of these processes can be measured by the amount of respiratory enzymes like dehydrogenases and phosphatases [67,68,69].
-The production and activity of some enzymes involved in the infection process and the decay of wood tissues was described for Heterobasidion spp. by Maijala et al. [70], Johansson et al. [71] and Maijala [72] and for P. gigantea by Schafer et al. [73,74,75].
+The intensity of these processes can be measured by the amount of respiratory enzymes like dehydrogenases and phosphatases [68,69,70].
+The production and activity of some enzymes involved in the infection process and the decay of wood tissues was described for Heterobasidion spp. by Maijala et al.[71], Johansson et al. [72] and Maijala [73] and for P. gigantea by Schafer et al. [74,75,76].

 Żółciak et al. [26] evaluated metabolites of P. gigantea in Norway spruce wood and found a strong correlation between phosphatase and dehydrogenase concentrations, which were negatively correlated with the concentration of cellulase.
 Peroxidase production was not correlated with cellulase production, but was strongly correlated with the presence of vanillic and protocatechuic acid.
-Xu et al. [76] describe pathways of enzymatic degradation of lignin, where protocatechuic and vanillic acids are key by-products of decay. Żółciak et al. [26] also found that the concentration of protocatechuic acid was many times greater than that of vanillic acid.
-This is not unexpected, as protocatechuic acid is the common by-product of two pathways of lignin degradation, namely G-lignin and H-lignin decay, whereas vanillic acid appears only during G-lignin decomposition.
-Varela and Tien [77] described similar relationships, and attributed them to active respiratory hydroxylation of p-hydroxybenzoic acids in wood.
+Xu et al. [77] describe pathways of enzymatic degradation of lignin, where protocatechuic and vanillic acids are key by-products of decay. Żółciak et al. [26] also found that the concentration of protocatechuic acid was many times greater than that of vanillic acid.
+Protocatechuic acid is the common by-product of two pathways of lignin degradation, namely G-lignin and H-lignin decay, whereas vanillic acid appears only during G-lignin decomposition.
+Varela and Tien [78] described similar relationships, and attributed them to active respiratory hydroxylation of p-hydroxybenzoic acids in wood.
 The concentrations of both cellulases and peroxidases produced by different isolates of P. gigantea in decayed Norway spruce wood were not significantly different.
-Average cellulase concentration for Finnish isolates of P. gigantea was 11.89 μg of reduced sugars/g dry weight, and 11.26 μg/g for British isolates, whereas average peroxidase was 0.99, and 1.03 U/g dry weight, respectively [78,79].
+Average cellulase concentration for Finnish isolates of P. gigantea was 11.89 μg of reduced sugars/g dry weight, and 11.26 μg/g for British isolates, whereas average peroxidase was 0.99, and 1.03 U/g dry weight, respectively [ 79, 80].